-- +r Force ets memory block to be moved on realloc. - +S Number Sets the number of scheduler threads to use when SMP support has been enabled.
-Valid range is 1-1024.
-If the Erlang runtime system is able to determine the number of processor cores available, the default value will equal the this value; otherwise, the default value will be one. - This flag will be ignored if the emulator doesn't have SMP support enabled (see the -smp [page 83] flag). - +T Level Enables modified timing and sets the modified timing level.
+- +r Force ets memory block to be moved on realloc. - +S Schedulers:SchedulerOnline Sets the amount of scheduler threads to create and scheduler threads to set online when SMP support has been enabled.
+Valid range for both values are 1-1024.
+If the Erlang runtime system is able to determine the amount of logical processors configured and logical processors available, Schedulers will default to logical processors configured, and SchedulersOnline will default to logical processors available; otherwise, the default values will be 1.
+Schedulers may be omitted if :SchedulerOnline is not and vice versa.
+The amount of schedulers online can be changed at run time via erlang:system_flag(schedulers_online, SchedulersOnline) [page 227].

+This flag will be ignored if the emulator doesn't have SMP support enabled (see the -smp [page 95] flag).

++T Level Enables modified timing and sets the modified timing level.
 Currently valid range is 0-9.
 The timing of the runtime system will change.
 A high level usually means a greater change than a low level.
 Changing the timing can be very useful for finding timing related bugs.